-Traveling to and from Saint Tropez via private jet lets you easily access the town and enjoy all of its great attractions.
+Travelling to and from Saint Tropez via private jet charter lets you easily access the town and enjoy all of its great attractions.
 After landing in Saint Tropez La Mole, take a walk and visit some Michelin-starred restaurants and other A-list places you can find here in our guide.

 Visit the Musée de la Gendarmerie nationale

 This sunny enclave by the sea has been a favourite for film directors and actors.
 Saint Tropez was the location of Iconic films such as And God Created Woman (1956) and Le Gendarme de Saint-Tropez (1964).
 The Musée de la Gendarmerie nationale, with its temporary exhibition hall and eight rooms, reflects the role that Saint Tropez played in French Cinema.